livingdocsIO/documentation/reference-docs/server-configuration/publication-index.md

 ## Task Support

-There are the tasks `npx livingdocs-server es-publication-reindex` and `npx livingdocs-server es-publication-delete-index`.
+There are the tasks `npx livingdocs-server elasticsearch-index --handle=li-publications` and `npx livingdocs-server elasticsearch-delete-index --handle=li-publications`.
 Those 2 tasks work exactly like the search index tasks for the drafts index.
 For details refer to the CLI documentation.